Thisarakavinda1/shoping-website/README.md

-# Simple Shopping Site
+# Shopping Site (PickNBuy)

-This is a simple shopping site built using React for the front-end.
+This is a  shopping site built using React for the front-end.
 The application allows users to browse products, add items to their cart, and view their cart contents.

 ## Features